afinello/redmine-git-passenger-docker/README.md

 # Redmine with Git Hosting Docker Image

-Redmine Docker Image depending on offical Redmine 3.3.9-passenger Image, including redmine git hosting and some additional themes.
+Redmine Docker Image depending on offical Redmine 3.3.9-passenger Image, including pre-configured redmine-git-hosting and some additional themes.

 ## How to use